cybozu-go/neco/docs/dctest.md

 You can choose the type of test suite by specifying `SUITE` make variable.
 The default is to run `functions`.

-Because this choice affects setup of placemat, specify this for `make placemat` as well as for `make test`/`make test-light`.
+`make test` and `make test-light` accept this variable.

 ## `TAGS`

-You can choose the list of artifacts by specifying `TAGS` make variable.
+You can choose the list of artifacts by specifying `TAGS` make variable, though non-default value is only for CI.
-The default is "" to use `artifacts.go`.
+The default is to use `artifacts.go`.
-Specify "release" to use `artifacts_release.go`.
+Specify `TAGS=release` in the release branch to use `artifacts_release.go`.

-Because this choice affects setup of placemat, specify this for `make placemat` as well as for `make test`/`make test-light`.
+`make test` and `make test-light` accept this variable.

 ## `secrets` file